egberts/egberts.github.io-src/content/articles/vim-syntax-file-layout-new.md

 I'll lay the groupings out and you can pick-and-choose what you need.

-I might point out the irony that this Vim syntax file is a bottom-to-top dependency approach (and the only viable and maintable way).
+I might point out the irony that this Vim syntax file is a bottom-to-top dependency approach (and the only viable and maintainable way).

 If you are trying to learn syntax in this blog might be best read in sequential order from this point on.